 Delivery times are always estimated and never guaranteed.
-As we head into peak season, shipment volumes will increase.
-And with safety measures still in place for COVID-19, shipment processing times will feel this impact.
-We appreciate your patience as we do our best to process your shipments as quickly and safely as possible.
+With safety measures still in place for COVID-19, shipment processed internationally may continue to feel an impact.
+We appreciate your patience as we do our best to process your shipments as quickly as possible.

 Typically, if no one is available to receive a shipment when the carrier attempts delivery, the carrier will drop off the shipment in a mailbox or entrance if safe to do so.
 Failed delivery attempts can occur when a shipment is out for delivery but the recipient is absent and there is no safe place to deliver the package or a signature is required for delivery.

 After a failed delivery attempt, the carrier may leave a notice for the recipient indicating that their shipment will be on hold at a pick up point for collection.
 This may be a local post office or a trusted third party location, depending on the carrier used.

 For example, couriers like Canpar offer SMARTSpot pick-up points in convenient locations across Canada.

 You should be aware that most carriers will only hold shipments for pick-up for a brief window of time.
 If you do not receive a notice from the carrier, you may want to inquire directly with your local post office or the carrier of your shipment.